mattheww/gomill/gomill_setup/README.txt

 Uninstallation
 --------------

-To remove an installed version of gomill, run
+To remove an installed version of Gomill, run

   python setup.py uninstall